jbbeauchamp/zf2-lazy-loading-module/README.md

         }
     }

-=> ZFMLL Performance increases up to 5%.
+=> ZFMLL performance increases up to 5%.

 In the seconde case :

-- 4 modules :Application, Administration, Cron and Blog
+- 4 modules : Application, Administration, Cron and Blog
 - Cron & Blog have minimal class Module and Administration attach three listeners (listeners function are empty) :

     $events = StaticEventManager::getInstance();